HOW TO APPLY

 - Scanned Official Transcripts and degree statements

-• Fieldwork experiences in natural or urban landscapes that have influenced your practice or aesthetic as a writer;
+- Fieldwork experiences in natural or urban landscapes that have influenced your practice and/or aesthetic as a writer;

-• Creative projects that you have started or can imagine writing while in the program that have an environmental dimension.
+- Creative projects with an environmental dimension that you have started or anticipate writing while in the program.

-Include a sample of no more than 25 pages of prose (double-spaced) or 15 pages of poetry (may use 1.15 spacing) demonstrating exemplary ability in one genre.
-We ask that you declare a primary genre at time of application, although once admitted, students will not be restricted to working in one genre.
+Include a sample—of no more than 25 pages of prose (double-spaced), 15 pages of poetry (may be single-spaced), or 25 pages of a script for stage or screen (in professional manuscript format)—that demonstrates exemplary ability in one genre.
+Samples should be in a standard 12-point serif font, such as Times New Roman.
+We ask that you declare a primary genre (fiction, nonfiction, poetry, or drama) at the time of application.
+Once admitted, students are allowed—and encouraged—to work in multiple genres.